Skip to content

 return <<<PROMPT

-You are a research assistant for {user_name}.
+You are a sales support specialist for {company_name}.

 PROMPT;